randylien/oren.github.com/posts/grunt.md

 ![grunt](http://gruntjs.com/img/logo.png)

-## WAT?
+## What is Grunt?
-Grunt is a build tool JavaScript project. it automate all the annoying tasks so you don't have to think about them. a few common tasks - linting, assets minification, compiling stuff (coffeescript, stylus, etc) and running your tests on code change.
+Grunt is a build tool for JavaScript project. it automate all the annoying tasks so you don't have to think about them. a few common tasks - linting, assets minification, compiling stuff (coffeescript, stylus, etc) and running your tests on code change.

-## example for using grunt

-In this example I use grunt to do the following:
-linting, compiling stylus files, minimizing css files and concatenation and minimizing js files.
-In addition, it will compile stylus files into css when they change.

-first, let's install grunt as a global package:
+It's open source and available on [github].
+[This](http://gruntjs.com/) is Grunt's website.

+In this blog post I want to show you how to install it and  how to automate a few common tasks.
+Hopefuly it will convince you to drop everything you are doing and you'll find yourself adding grunt to your current project.

+*note - your can get the complete code sample [here](https://github.com/oren/oren.github.com/tree/master/posts/grunt)*

+## Installing Grunt
+Grunt is available as an npm module. npm is the package manager for node.js, so you'll need to install node first.
+Go get it [here](http://nodejs.org/) and come back.
+I am waiting.

+Now that you have node, you can use npm to install all kind of fun packages. grunt is one of them:

     npm install grunt -g

+the above command will install grunt globally (that's the reason for the -g) - it will be available for use in all of your projects.
+Once grunt has been installed, you can type grunt --help at the command line for more information.

+## Lint, concatenate and minimize our JavaScript files
+JavaScript is a wild language. you can twist and bend it to your needs but you can easily shoot yourself in the foot.
+Javascript Lint is a tool that checks for common mistake in your codebase. it will be nice to use lint and get errors from all the Javascript files in my project.
+In addition for lintinting, I want to concatenate the JavaScript files into a single file, and minimize that file.
 create `grunt.js` in the root dir of your project. this is grunt's config file.

     module.exports = function(grunt) {
       grunt.initConfig({
         lint: {
-          files: ['public/js/app.js', 'grunt.js']
+          files: ['public/js/app.js']
         },
         jshint: {
           options: {